jachin/much-selector/README.md

 # Much Selector

-A series of web component that, when used together have many of the features of selectize.
+A series of web components that, when used together have many of the features of selectize.

+## Prior Art/Inspiration/Goals

+The project draws heavy inspiration from the jquery based [selectize.js](https://selectize.github.io/selectize.js/).

+The need for this project is that we want to use selectize.js however we need the over all app to be built in [Elm](https://elm-lang.org/).
+Elm needs to "own" the DOM and selectize is built in a way that's not compatible with that.

+The goal for this project to achieve near feature parity with selectize using web components.
+The API will be different so it will not be a drop in replacement but hopefully it will not be too hard to replace one with the other.

+Browser support: TBD.

 ## API